Present Your Research at RDD Europe 2025

 Akash Bijlani

-Impact of the Aptar Digital Health Respiratory Disease Management Platform on Adult Asthma: Part of the REGAIN (Real World and Genomic Data Based Asthma Insight Through Network Analysis) Study
+Impact of a Digital Health Respiratory Disease Management Platform on Adult Asthma

 Goncalo Farias

-Comprehensive Analysis of Variables Affecting Nasal Spray Product Actuation Force
+Meta Analysis of Variables Affecting Nasal Spray Product Actuation Force Profile

 Karl Bass

-Mapping the Product Design Space: Understanding and Controlling Manufacturing Variability in Pressurised Metered Dose Inhalers
+Mapping the Product Design Space: Understanding and Controlling Manufacturing Variability in Pressurized Metered Dose Inhalers

 Lei Mao and Ross Errington

-Development of Albuterol Sulfate pMDI using a Low Global Warming Potential Propellant 1,3,3,3-Tetrafluoropropene (HFO1234ze) to Match Ventolin® HFA Inhaler: I. Formulation, Container Clo
+Development of Albuterol Sulfate pMDI using a Low Global Warming Potential Propellant 1,3,3,3-Tetrafluoropropene (HFO-1234ze) to Match Ventolin® HFA Inhaler: I. Formulation, Container Closure System and Actuator Selection Considerations

 Lei Mao and Ross Errington

-Development of Albuterol Sulfate pMDI Using a Low Global Warming Potential Propellant 1,3,3,3-tetrafluoropropene (HFO-1234ze) to Match Ventolin® HFA Inhaler: II.
-Inhaler Ha
+Development of Albuterol Sulfate pMDI Using a Low Global Warming Potential Propellant 1,3,3,3-Tetrafluoropropene (HFO-1234ze) to Match Ventolin® HFA Inhaler: II.
+Human Factors Engineering Considerations

 Cambridge Healthcare Innovations